 You can take HIV PrEP:

 The most common side effects of HIV PrEP include:

 Most of these side effects are mild and get better in a few weeks.
 If side effects bother you, change the time of day you take HIV PrEP or try taking it with food.

 In rare cases, HIV PrEP may cause damage to bone or kidneys.
 This damage tends to be mild and will get better after you stop HIV PrEP.

-It’s important to have regular STI testing and go for testing right away if you have symptoms of an STI, such as discharge from the penis or vagina or burning when you pee (urinate).
+It’s important to have regular STI testing and go for testing right away if you have symptoms of an STI, such as discharge from your penis or vagina, or burning when you pee (urinate).

-HIV PrEP doesn’t prevent pregnancy so talk to your healthcare provider about birth control options.
+HIV PrEP doesn’t prevent pregnancy, so talk to your healthcare provider about birth control options.

-Current as of: September 7, 2018
+Current as of: September 13, 2023

 Author: Provincial STI Program, Communicable Disease Control AHS